CoderDojoZH/workshops/lua-love/tutorial/learning-love.md

     end
 end
 ~~~
+Now, the flames, the drops and the boat are only drawn if the player is alive.

-It works, but once you get hit you have to restart the game to ge a new boat: in the last chapter we will improve that!
+The game is working now!
+But once you get hit you have to get ouf the game and launch it again to ge a new boat: in the next section we will improve that!

-## Restarting the game and keeping the score
+## Restarting the game

-In `love.draw()`, whow the `Press 'R' to restart` message, when the player is not alive:
+When the boat is on fire, we want to give the player the change to start a new game.
+In the `love.draw()` we improve the `if player.alive` condition by showing a message when the player is not alive:

 ~~~.lua
 function love.draw()